Plumsail/forms-docs/SharePoint/design-sp.rst

 .. |lookup-control| image:: /images/startSP/startSP-designSP-LookupControl.png
    :alt: Lookup control

+.. note:: You can also use List or Library control to :doc:`create Parent/Child relationship </how-to/child-parent-form>` across sites with the **Lookup control**.

 Either Lookup control or a regular SharePoint field can then be further customized.
 For example, you can add :doc:`filtering and cascading functionality </how-to/lookup-filter>`: